-We arrived at the first platform to be surrounded by the forest canopy and the purest oxygen.
+We arrive at the first platform.
+What an exhilarating feeling to be surrounded by the forest and the purest oxygen!

-There are 6 zip lines and two bridges to cross during the journey, which generally takes about 3 hours.
-The longest zip line is an enormous 220 metres.
+There are 6 zip lines and two bridges to cross during the Original Canopy Tour, which generally takes about 3 hours.
+The longest zip line is an enormous 220 metres!
 This map should give you a pretty good idea of what to expect:

-This experience is closest I’ve experienced of flying like a bird through the forest canopy.
+This tour is the closest I’ve experienced to flying like a bird through the forest canopy.
 Naturally, there’s a lot of shrieking going on from individuals, but in a happy way.
-Nothing wrong at all in letting the kid out to play every now and then.
+Nothing wrong at all with letting the kid out to play every now and then!

 For more tours of this kind, check out our specialist nature and lifestyle itineraries!